googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 	# Or via the gcloud Cloud SDK command line tool:
 	$ gcloud  preview app run target/guestbook-1.0-SNAPSHOT

+This run is compiling the Maven project, processing the Servlet 3.1 annotations, then starts the development server that is building a Docker image and running it in the context of the boot2docker installation you have on you local machine.
 You should now see the guestbook entry field autofilled with a randomly-selected 'fortune'.

+Remember you can see the log of the Docker container or see the container status using the Docker commands:

+    $ docker ps
+    # or
+    $ docker logs <container ID>

-### Enable a Java Debugger For Your App Locally ###
+### Enable a Java Debugger For Your Application Locally ###

 The Java process running inside the Docker container can be configured to be debugged.
 See in the [stage2/src/main/webapp/WEB-INF/appengine-web.xml](stage2/src/main/webapp/WEB-INF/appengine-web.xml) file the environment variable settings DBG_ENABLE and DBG_PORT (default value is 5005):